PacificBiosciences/pbmm2/README.md

 Possible solutions without seeing your data:
  * Is that sample actually barcoded?
  * Are your barcode sequences genetically too close for SMRT sequencing?
-   Try CCS2 calling first and demultiplex with `--css`.
+   Try CCS2 calling first and demultiplex with `--ccs`.
  * Are the synthesized products clean and not degenerate?
  * Did the sequencing run perform optimally, is the accuracy in the expected range?
  * Did you run lima twice, first on the original and then on the already